 - You could get a serious bacteria contamination or deadly staph infections

-- These are more difficult to correct with medications if you are still smoking
+- These infections are more difficult to correct with medications if you are still smoking

-3. BLOOD CLOTs and DVT RISKS could be elevated
+3. RISKS of BLOOD CLOTs & DVTs may be elevated

 - Smoking is a recognised RISK factor for blood clots/deep vein thrombosis and other circulatory diseases or strokes, and you don’t want to ADD to already existing surgery and general anaesthetic risks

 - Read more about Surgery risks and pulmonary embolisms, DVTs or blood clots